What are some important things to know about CORE Charter School?

 Since you’re anxious to get going, here’s what you need to know.

-- If your child turns 5 on or before September 1st, he/she can be an official Kindergartner.
+- If your 4-year-old turns 5 on or before September 1st, he/she can be an official Kindergartner.

-- If the 5th birthday party is between September 2nd and December 2nd, he/she can be a Transitional Kindergartner.
+- If the 5th birthday is after September 2nd, he/she can be a Transitional Kindergartner.

 Do you offer Special Education services?